 Administration does not support the proposed main access off of Range Road 55.
-Administration is of the opinion that the preferred main access location for the development should be through the existing "The Meadows" subdivision or, if access cannot be achieved through the existing condominium subdivision, a private road should be constructed through the existing golf course lands to the west onto Highway 31.
-Administration recommends that Council refer Bylaw No. 2015-01 back to administration and further that administration require the applicant to amend the Outline Plan and Traffic Impact Assessment to identify the main access for Phase 3 to the west onto Highway 31, prior to Bylaw No. 2015-01 receiving third reading.
+Administration is of the opinion that the preferred main access location for the development is through the existing "The Meadows" subdivision or, if access cannot be achieved through the existing condominium subdivision, a private road can be constructed through the existing golf course lands to the west onto Highway 31.
+Administration recommends that upon closing the Public Hearing Council give second reading to Bylaw No. 2015-01, but defer third reading until the Applicant has provided Administration with a satisfactory Outline Plan and Traffic Impact Assessment that identifies a main access to the west onto Highway 31.